Golden Gecko Award

 3. Sets a new industry standard, demonstrates innovation or goes beyond regulatory compliance

 • Project sets a new standard or benchmark - The application should provide a comparison of the old standard with the new improved standard which details why the change is beneficial.
 The application should consider how this is, or could be, applied across the resources industry.
-Detailing any efforts to communicate and share your findings with the industry and community is beneficial.
+Detailing any efforts to communicate and share your findings with industry and the community is beneficial.

 or

 • Project is innovative - Innovation is the creation of something new (ideas, forms, methods or interpretations) resulting from intuition, study and/or experimentation.
-The project will have created or modified something to gain improved environmental outcomes.
-The application should detail how the project was innovative and how it will be able to be used in future projects and/or by others in the resources industry.
+The application should detail how the project was innovative and has created or modified something to gain improved environmental outcomes.
+The application should demonstrate how it will be able to be used in future projects and/or by others in the resources industry.

 or